SaMajerus/Pierre_Sweets-n-Savories/README.md

 ## Description

-The program starts by printing out a greeting to the User on the Splash page.
-From here, the User can navigate to one of 3 places: a page that lists the Machines, one that lists the Engineers, or one that lists the Licenses.
-(The blue text strings are indeed hyperlinks, but they function more like buttons in this context.)
+The User is greeted with a Splash page.
+From here, the User can navigate to one of 4 places: a list of Treats, a list of Flavors, an Order form, or a 'Create Account or Log-In' page.
+Anonymous visitors have read permissions for the whole site.
+Only users with Accounts created have Create/Read/Update/Delete (CRUD) permissions.
-Note that this application is the Minimum-Viable-Product iteration, meaning that the features available here are of the Baseline variety. <br><br>
+In the works:   an Admin account is the only one with full CRUD permissions.
+Thus, normal user account for customers only has CRUD permissions for Orders they submit whilst Signed In.
+Anonymous visitors have Read permissions for the site, as before. <br><br>

 <!-- Resources I found to be helpful whilst developing this application--